jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Assignment

 Before I explain using arguments, I might introduce another basic concept: *assignment*.
-I have to explain it, because to use input arguments you have to *assign* a values to it.
+I might explain it, because to use input arguments you might *assign* a values to it.
 Likewise, to retain output arguments, you might *assign* the output values to other objects.

 *An assignment*: